 - Steering Committee Member, Old Reliable Run (Triangle United Way), Raleigh, NC

-- 5- 8 yr old Cheerleading coach, New Birth Cathedral, Lithonia, GA
+- 5- 8 yr old Cheerleading Coach, New Birth Cathedral Youth Ministry, Lithonia, GA

 - Site Coordinator, Recruitment Chair, United Way/MU Day of Caring Steering Committee, Columbia, MO – recruited most diverse group of volunteers in the program’s history up to that point